Best Pumpkin Patches in Norfolk

 Postcode: NR13 4AH

 The Pumpkin Patch at Ha Ha Farm is back for another year, and it’s more magnificent than ever!
 Farmer Tom has planted 15 different varieties of pumpkins, and there’s a helpful board by the patch with information about each one.
-Pumpkins are priced from £2 to £10, and they accept both cash and card.
+Pumpkins are priced based on size, and they accept both cash and card.

 While you’re there, you can enjoy some delicious seasonal treats like scary cakes, biscuits, brownies, and even witches’ potions.
 The grown-ups can also try boozy hot chocolate.

 For a small charge, you can also get involved in pumpkin carving, face painting, cookie decorating, storytelling, and crafting in the barn.
-When we visited, they even had a live band playing – adding to the fun.
+When we visited, they even had a live band playing.

 Get more information here.